-Historic Sites of Manitoba: Arizona School No. 478 (RM of North Norfolk)
+Historic Sites of Manitoba: Arizona School No. 478 (Municipality of North Norfolk)

 A marker, dedicated at a ceremony on 2 August 1998 to the pioneers, teachers and students of the Arizona district, sits beside the Arizona Community Hall, built in 1901.
 The building for Arizona (Methodist) United Church was moved to the Manitoba Agricultural Museum in 1974.